jasonm23/onlisp-markdown/onlisp.md

 (not (painter ?x ?y ?z))
 ```

 assign any bindings to ?x and ?y at all?
-There are an inﬁnite number of combi-
+There are an inﬁnite number of combinations
-nations of ?x and ?y which are not the name of some painter.
+of ?x and ?y which are not the name of some painter.
 Thus we add the
 following restriction: the not operator will ﬁlter out bindings which are already
 generated, as in